benjminrichie/alx-SwiftOrder_App/backend/README.md

-To start the backend Server make sure you are in the `backend` folder/directory Then run
+1. To start the backend Server make sure you are in the `backend` folder/directory

+        cd backend

+2. Start the Server

         npm run server